pfraces-labs/functional-webcomponents/README.md

 }
 ```

-In contrast, the proposed `customElement` syntax is more declarative improving
+In contrast, the proposed `customElement` syntax is much more succinct and
-its readability.
+declarative, improving its readability.

 ```js
 const Greeting = customElement(({ name = 'World' }) => h1(`Hello, ${name}!`));